Lexi-BU/lexi/README.md

             pip             21.3.1
             .....................
             ```

-    - You can open a Python shell and import Lexi by running the following command:
+    You can open a Python shell and import Lexi by running the following command:
-        - `python`
-        - `import lexi`
-        - `lexi.__version__` which should produce output similar to the following:
+        ```bash
+            python
+            import lexi
+            lexi.__version__
         ```
+        which should produce output similar to the following:
+            ```
             '0.0.1'
             ```
-    - If that worked, congratulations!
+    If that worked, congratulations!
 You have successfully installed Lexi.